 Big growth meant big challenges

-As the company experienced major growth, expanding to 58 satellite locations across North America, their workforce also shifted towards a younger demographic now comprised of 90% Millennials.
+As the company experienced major growth, expanding to 58 satellite locations across North America, their workforce also shifted toward a younger demographic now comprised of 90% Millennials.

 These changes created several new challenges for the TQL Cares program.